jenbogdan/bellabeat_project/README.md

 # bellabeat_project

-The Capstone project from the Google Data Analytics Certificate course
+The Capstone project from the Google Data Analytics Certificate course.
+Completed in R using RStudio